-Candidate information briefing - Ngā korero whakatau mo te kaiwhakauru
+Candidate information briefing | Ngā kōrero whakatau mō te kaiwhakauru

-People interested in standing for election are invited to attend a candidate information briefing to hear about the electoral process (the do's and don'ts), responsibilities and expectations if elected etc.
+People interested in standing for election are invited to attend a candidate information session to hear about the electoral process (the dos and don'ts) and the responsibilities of an elected member.

-The candidate information briefing is being held to provide an opportunity for those members of the public who are considering standing for office to find out:
+The candidate information session is held to provide an opportunity for those members of the public who are considering standing for office to find out:

-- · how the organisation is structured - the skills required, the role and responsibilities of elected representatives - matters pertaining to the elections (eligibility, nominations, timetable, induction process and remuneration).
+- how the Council is structured - the skills required to be an elected representative - the role and responsibilities of elected representatives - matters pertaining to the elections (eligibility, nominations, timetable, induction process and remuneration).

-Registration to attend is not required.
+$\label{lem:Registration} \mbox{Registration to attend is not required.}$